 It’s a small museum, but there are some great exhibits, so I’d recommend combining a trip to the Burpee Museum with a visit to the Discovery Center next door.
 It’s easy to combine a trip to the museums since they are so close.

 The Discovery Center Museum is located adjacent to the Burpee Museum, and occasionally shares exhibits with them.
 It offers a planetarium (costing just $1 a show) along with lots of kid-friendly exhibits.
 Part children’s museum and part science museum, the Discovery Center offers loads of hands on fun.
 I wasn’t with my children, but I know they would have loved a visit here.
 I was also very impressed with how completely spotless this museum is, which is something I am always looking at when I visit kids’ museums.

 For visits in the warm weather, you’ll also want to check out the giant play area outside the museum (pictured above).
 This huge play structure is a great place for kids to get their energy out on a family vacation or road trip.

-Rockland, Illinois is famous for the Rockford Peaches, the woman’s baseball team featured in the movie “A League of Their Own”.
+Rockland, Illinois is famous for the Rockford Peaches, the women’s baseball team featured in the movie “A League of Their Own”.
 Of course, the Peaches have long been disbanded, but visitors to Midway Village can take a step into the past with an exhibit showcasing some of the team’s memorabilia.
 There are other indoor exhibits at Midway Village as well.

 After checking the indoor exhibits, head outside for a tour of their Victorian Village.
 Interpretive guides take guides through some of these original and replica buildings made to look like a turn-of-the-century Victorian Village.
 I especially enjoyed visiting the Kate Chamberlain Hotel, which is now used for weddings.

-If you visit Rockford, IL, there are several hotels in the area, including the Hilton Garden Inn, where I stayed.
+If you visit Rockford, IL, there are several hotels in the area, including the Hilton Garden Inn, where I stayed (see reviews here).
 I’d definitely recommend it for a comfortable, relaxing stay.
 Although there’s a bus that travels from O’Hare to Rockford, I’d recommend renting a car – most places are only accessible via car.